patrick-llgc/Learning-Deep-Learning/paper_notes/birdgan.md

 _October 2019_

-tl;dr: Learn to map 2D perspective image to BEV.
+tl;dr: Learn to map 2D perspective image to BEV with GAN.

 #### Overall impression
 The performance of BirdGAN on 3D object detection has the SOTA.
 The AP_3D @ IoU=0.7 is ~60 for easy and ~40 for hard.
 This is much better than the ~10 for [ForeSeE](foresee_mono3dod.md)